Idam Jagath: Soundtrack

-Release
+Reception

 The Times of India gave the film two out of five stars and wrote that "Sumanth's act as a man with sketchy ethics is the only thing making this worth it".
 Similarly, The Hindu wrote, "Barring Sumanth, who gets a role that gives him ample scope to shine, the other characters and performances have nothing much to write about".